Loading...

 Overview

-The Compensation Review Cycle Form is built for documenting pay recommendations in a structured way.
-It captures employee details, the current salary, proposed merit or equity changes, bonus requests, the performance rationale behind the recommendation, and the budget and approval status needed to move the request forward.
+The Compensation Review Cycle Form is a structured workplace form for submitting pay recommendations during a formal review cycle.
+It collects employee and review details, the current base salary, proposed merit or equity changes, bonus amounts, the manager’s rationale, and the budget and approval path in one record.

 Standards & compliance context